 Selling a house is a huge financial transaction entailing a long and complicated process.
 As a result, there are plenty of opportunities for things to go wrong and for sellers to make costly mistakes.
 It doesn’t have to be that way, though.
 With some planning and knowledge, along with a good measure of objectivity, most of the mistakes home sellers make can be avoided.
-With that in mind, we want to make you aware of – so that you can avoid – the top 4 mistakes home sellers make in Los Angeles.
+With that in mind, we want to make you aware of – so that you can avoid – the top 4 mistakes home sellers make in Riverside.

 1. Not Pricing for a Sale

-Setting an unrealistic price just may be the number-one mistake home sellers make in Los Angeles.
+Setting an unrealistic price just may be the number-one mistake home sellers make in Riverside.
 The problem arises because sellers often don’t make the necessary distinction between what they want for their house and what it’s actually worth on the market.
 Sellers have to hit that pricing “sweet spot” between leaving too much money on the table and risking no sale at all.
 Their pricing guide should the fair market value, “which refers to how a home is valued when both the buyer and seller are reasonably knowledgeable about the property and neither is under any pressure to sell.”

 Typically, fair market value is arrived at by means of a comparative market analysis, which is based primarily on “homes with similar sizes and features that have sold near you.
 These comparable sales, also referred to as ‘comps,’ are what many real estate agents use to suggest a listing price.
 The challenge is that no two camps are the same so you’d need to account for each difference between home features to be accurate.
 This is often called making adjustments, and it’s incredibly hard to do manually.”